yelicoder/pluralsight-spring-aop/README.md

 ### Module 18 implements introduction
 * extends DelegatingIntroductionInterceptor
 * Create an advisor class extends DefaultIntroductionAdvisor
+* Introduction is used to declare mixin types.
+It advise an object to implement new interfaces.
+* Steps to create an introduction
+  * create an interface that to be implemented
+  * create an implementation of the interface that extends DelegatingIntroductionInterceptor and implements the interface
+  * create an advisor that extends DefaultIntroductionAdvisor and injected the implementation of the interface in the constructor
+  * create a proxy of the original class
+    * Instantiate a ProxyFactory
+    * ProxyFactory.setTarget(original class)
+    * ProxyFactory.addAdvisor(advisor just created)
+    * ProxyFactory.setOptimize(true)
+    * ProxyFactory.getProxy() to get the proxy class.
+The proxy class extends the original class and implemented the new interface.
+It has an instance of the implementation of the new interface so each call to the new interface can be delegated to the implementation.

 ### Module19 implements introduction declaratively
 * import org.junit.jupiter.api.Test instead of org.junit.Test.
 Otherwise, the @ContextConfiguration will not be picked up